home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_esp32.markdown

        * Select **Connect**.
        * The ATOM Echo now joined your network.
 Select **Add to Home Assistant**.
 3. This opens the **My** link to Home Assistant.
-   * If you previously changed the hostname, in `http://homeassistant.local:8123` replace `homeassistant` with the hostname or IP address of your local Home Assistant instance.
+   * If you haven't used My links before and previously changed the hostname, in `http://homeassistant.local:8123` replace `homeassistant` with the hostname or IP address of your local Home Assistant instance.
    * Select **Save**, then **Open link**.
    ![Open My link](/images/assist/esp32-atom-flash-06.png)
 4. Select **OK**.